sajjadGG/book-python/numpy/array-dtype.rst

 Bits and Bytes
 ==============
 * Signed and unsigned
+* Unsigned cannot be negative
-* For negative numbers "Two's complement" is used
+* For negative signed numbers "Two's complement" is used

 .. code-block:: text